achow101/wallet-fingerprinting/fingerprints.md

 * Negative EV inputs

 ## Electrum

+No preset inputs, no user custom things, just the default Electrum as a software wallet.

 * Sequence either MAX - 1 or MAX - 2 (RBF)
 * Anti-fee-sniping with nLockTime (same behavior as Core)